twhiston/micro-golang/README.md

 v1 images will remain on docker hub with the v1 prefix, but will no longer be supported or updated (this will not be done until v2 is released)

+### TODO

+Templating

+Test image is essentially a toolchain image, so remove it and add options in templates to manually run a go install, or something else

+Should be able to be configured as an onbuild image